KainosSoftwareLtd/GreenGauge/README.md

-# Green software maturity assessment
+# GreenGauge - Green software maturity assessment

-The Green software maturity assessment is intended to be a self-assessment tool enabling teams and organisations to identify tangible things they might change to improve their alignment with green principles, patterns, and processes.
+Focusing on rapid self-assessment, we wanted to create a tool allowing people to quickly self-evaluate their teams or organisations practices to better identify things they might change to reduce the carbon impact of their software.

 ### CMMI Approach

-The Capability Maturity Model Integration (CMMI) is framework often used to first benchmark and that guide a structured approach to process improvement.
-The CMMI maturity model consists of five levels, each representing a stage in an organization's maturity and capability in managing and executing its processes.
+The Capability Maturity Model Integration (CMMI) is framework often used to assess the maturity of things on a scale of 1 to 5.
+The first stage typically is to benchmark where you are, then using the framework to guide systematic improvements across areas.
+Each of the 5 levels of the CMMI then represents a stage in an organisation's maturity as identified below.

-1. Level 1: An initial state, where processes are often ad hoc and chaotic.
+1. **Level 1**: An initial state, where processes are often ad hoc and chaotic.
-2. Level 2: Managed processes indicate that some basic practices are in place.
+2. **Level 2**: Managed processes indicate that some basic practices are in place.
-3. Level 3: Defined and standardised set of processes.
+3. **Level 3**: Defined and standardised set of processes.
-4. Level 4: Quantitatively managed processes.
+4. **Level 4**: Quantitatively managed processes.
-5. Level 5: Continuously optimised processes.
+5. **Level 5**: Continuously optimised processes.

-Our interpretation of CMMI for this assessment is to define the states for Level 1, 3 and 5 across a number of pillars enabling rapid self-assessment against practices.
-Its not meant to be canonically correct, but to indicate by absence or presence of certain practices areas you might wish to focus on for improvement.
+Our interpretation of CMMI is to define the states for Levels 1, 3 and 5 across a number of pillars which we believe are integral to building greener softare.
+We've left Levels 2 and 4 undefined as transition states e.g. where you think you might not quite be a 3, but certainly better than 1.

+### Using this assessment
+Work through each of the pillars and honestly assess your level of maturity relative to the descriptions in this handy scoring guide; fuzzyness is intended to keep things simple and you should apply the 'mostly' principle when considering your scores.

+* If you mostly do something, you do it
+* If you don't, then yon don't

+Utilise the transition levels of 2 and 4 where you believe you don't quite hit the brief.

+Having done this average up your scores per pillar and plot them on a spider chart to understand relative maturity across the pillars and which areas you might wish to focus on for improvement going forward.

+Repeat this benchmark every 3 months to track progress and review your improvement plans.

 ### Assessment Pillars
-You will find the CMMI model for each of the pillars in the documents below
+You will find the CMMI framework for each of the pillars in the links below

 | Pillar | Description |
 |---|---|